grain-lang/grain/stdlib/number.md

 exp : Number -> Number
 ```

-Computes `Number.e` to raised to the given power
+Computes the exponentiation of Euler's number to the given power.

 Parameters: